Sunday, July 31, 2011

 I’ve glossed over much of the story, but the joy of adventure is in the experience and can’t be fully appreciated in the mere telling.
 It’s pleasantly surprising to find a story that focuses on two old men and a kid.
 We live in a society that is obsessed with youth, but director Pete Docter and his team take a good look at life in its later stages.
 What a rare thing to find in an animated family film.

 So I have a few words to share about the last shot.
-(I’m assuming that anyone who is reading this has seen the film.)
+(I’m assuming that anyone reading this has seen the film.)
 I’m talking about the shot of Carl’s house resting on Paradise Falls.
 In the commentary track with Pete Docter, Bob Peterson says, “I don’t even read it as literal.
 I just read it as: he completed what he needed to do.
 In reaching out to Russell, he did get the house to the Falls.”
-Well said.
+I couldn't have said it better.

 Sunday, July 10, 2011